 - Peace River- The Peace River offers many activities for outdoors-men and women!
-At Peace River Adventures you can rent kayaks, canoes or stand-up paddle boards.

 - Girl’s Fast pitch Softball- The Mildred W. and Doyle E. Carlton Jr. Complex has served the Hardee County Youth Sports Dixie Youth Softball Program since 2006.
 The season begins in March and ends in July at the conclusion of All-Stars.
-Since serving as the host of the HCYS Fast pitch Softball program, participation has doubled from 85 girls in 2006 to over 170 in 2008.
+Since serving as the host of the Hat City Youth Sports (HCYS) Fast pitch Softball program, participation has doubled from 85 girls in 2006 to over 170 in 2008.
 Girls that participate in the program range in age from 7 to 15 years old.
 Since the softball program began using the complex, HCYS Dixie Softball has won 8 District championships, two runner-ups and are the 2008 Dixie Darlings State Runner Up.
 In 2006, the complex hosted the District 5 Angels All Star Tournament.
 During the season, the Mildred W. and Doyle E. Carlton Jr. Complex serves as a practice facility for the HCYS Dixie Darlings program and the HCYS Dixie Boys.
 Year round the Southern Shockers 14u and 12u girls’ fast pitch softball travel teams use it for practice as well.
 These two teams are made up of players from around Central Florida.
-The Southern Shockers 14u won the ISA State Championship in 2008.
+The Southern Shockers 14u won the Independent Sports Association (ISA) State Championship in 2008.

 - Men’s Softball- The Men’s Slow-pitch softball season begins in June and ends in August.
 Hardee County holds two championship titles in the Men’s Slow-pitch softball division: in 1995, the “Golden Corral” team won the ISA Men’s Slow-pitch National Championship, and “Bill’s Muffler Shop” won the ISA Men’s Slow-pitch State Championship in 1997.
 Today there are typically 12 teams with an 18 man roster that participate in this program in Hardee County who play an average of 88 games per season.
 In addition, approximately 6 tournaments played by 8 teams with 15 man rosters are held each year.
 The complex serves approximately 11,000 visitors and participants annually through the Men’s Softball Program.